pluralsh/documentation/pages/how-to/deploy/pipelines.md

 ## Define Your Pipeline

-Now that those two resources are in-place, you should be able to define your pipeline:
+Now that those two resources are in-place, you can define your pipeline in `bootstrap/cd-demo/pipeline.yaml`:

 ```yaml
 apiVersion: deployments.plural.sh/v1alpha1